 Prospective investors should rely on the information provided in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
 No person is authorized to make any representation or give any information not contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
-Any such representation or information not contained in this prospectus supplement, the accompanying prospectus.
-Any such representation or information not contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement and the accompanying prospectus must not be relied upon as having been authorized by Israel or the underwriters.
-Please see "Where You Can Find More Information About The State of Israel" in the accompanying prospectus for information on the documents that are incorporated by reference in this prospectus supplement and the accompanying prospectus.
+Any such representation or information not contained in this prospectus supplement and the accompanying prospectus or the documents incorporated by reference in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement.
+Please supplement and the accompanying prospectus for information on the documents that are incorporated by reference in this prospectus supplement and the accompanying prospectus for information on the documents that are incorporated by reference in this prospectus supplement and the accompanying prospectus.